AST 1 Course Information Package

 Your Instructors

-Additional instructors will be present for classes with large enrolments.
+• Additional instructors will be present for classes with large enrolments.
 We add a second instructor for groups of 9 or more.
-Maximum group size is 12.

 IMPORTANT DATES AND TIMES (MOUNTAIN STANDARD TIME)

-For all courses except Town of Banff organized courses: Great Room, YWCA, Banff.
+• For all other courses based in Banff/Lake Louise, excluding Town of Banff organized courses: Great Room, YWCA, Banff.
 Google Maps location.

-Town of Banff BanffLife or MountainLife courses: Fenlands Recreation Centre.
+• Town of Banff BanffLife or MountainLife courses: Fenlands Recreation Centre, 7 AM.

 Course Itinerary